 - severe vomiting or diarrhea

-- taking certain medications, including anti-depressants and pain medications
+- taking certain medications, including antidepressants and pain medications

-- use of diuretics (water pills)
+- taking diuretics (water pills)

-- kidney disease or failure
+- kidney disease or kidney failure

 - liver disease

 - adrenal gland disorders, such as Addison’s disease, which affects your adrenal gland’s ability to regulate the balance of sodium, potassium, and water in your body